shekoufeh/Deep-Survival-Analysis-With-Competing-Events/README.md

 # Deep Survival Analysis With Competing Events

 This repository contains scripts for analysing survival data with competing events using Deep Neural Networks.
-A preprocessing on the datasets is performed prior to feeding it to the Deep neural network.
+A preprocessing on the datasets is performed before feeding it to the Deep neural network.
 The data preprocessing is based on an imputation strategy that incorporates the subdistribution weights derived from a classical model.
-The Deep neural network an adaptation of the DeepHit [1].
+The Deep neural network used in this repository is an adaptation of the DeepHit [1].

 The scripts for imputation strategy can be found in ```./imputation-scripts```.